-When to use PUT vs PATCH for partial updates: Debugging & Client Workflows
+When to Use PUT vs PATCH for Partial Updates

 paths: